GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion: Discussion

+{\bf Geometric Distortion in SAR Data}.
 It is well-known that there is an inherent geometric distortion in SAR data when the terrain is undulating, due to the sensor's sideways view.
 It will lead to the inconsistency between the information in the SAR data and the actual state of the ground objects, adversely affecting the cloud removal performance.
 The experiments in this paper are conducted on the SEN12MS-CR dataset (to our best knowledge, the only open-source cloud removal dataset with SAR data), where the SAR data is provided by the Sentinel-1 satellites.
 Its resolution is $10m$ and thus does not show excessive distortion.
-Furthermore, depending on the large scale of the dataset, our powerful model can address this aspect to some extent.
-In addition, the registration error between the optical image and its corresponding SAR image is expected to affect the learning process.
+Furthermore, depending on the large scale of the dataset, the proposed powerful model can address this aspect to some extent.

+{\bf Registration error between the optical and SAR Data}.
+The registration error between the optical image and its corresponding SAR image is expected to affect the learning process.
 The data instructions given by ESA illustrate that the Sentinel-1 SAR L1 productions and the Sentinel-2 optical L1C productions have a co-registration accuracy of within 2 pixels.
-We set the size of the dynamic filter in the SLFC blocks to $5$ for a larger receptive field, which allows our model to work when tiny deviations exist between the SAR and optical images.
+We set the size of the dynamic filter in the SLFC blocks to $5$ for a larger receptive field, which allows the proposed model to work when tiny deviations exist between the SAR and optical images.

+{\bf Nuisances between Cloudy Reference Image and Cloud-Free Target Image}.
+The cloud removal performance in the paper is assessed on the SEN12MS-CR dataset by comparing the prediction with the cloud-free image temporally close to the cloudy one.
+There are some inevitable nuisances determined by the sunlight condition, acquisition geometry, humidity, pollution, change of landscape, etc, while the SEN12MS-CR dataset is curated to minimize such cases.
+However, the inevitable nuisances are negligible for a relatively large-scale test split that is globally and seasonally sampled without any bias to specific sunlight condition, etc. It implies that models biased to specific condition won't have any unfair advantages on the test split.
+Overall, the influence of nuisances can be averaged out.
+It poses no concern about the fairness of benchmarking the proposed model on the considered dataset.